Calvin and Hobbes by Bill Watterson for February 18, 2009

 54. Missing large

-riddlewk almost 16 years ago
+riddlewk about 16 years ago

 I think that I finally understand the Economic Stimulus Plan now!
 Thanks Hobbes!